Spencer-Sch/Calculator_2.0/README.md

 - Changed point at which 'HistorySection' disapears to prevent the history cards from scaling down and looking bad.

 - Need to edit some of my media queries on 'EquationResultOutput' and 'EquationOutput'.

+#### Update #3

+- Edited media queries on 'EquationResultOutput' and 'EquationOutput' to keep the text content of 'EquationOutput' and 'EquationResultOutput' inside their respective containers.